 Health Insurance Denials

 It can be discouraging to get a letter informing you that your medical service or treatment will not be covered.
 This is especially true when it was something specifically recommended by your healthcare provider.
+It can seem like the insurance company is rationing your healthcare.

 • Pre-service denial happens when you are requesting services or treatments that require prior approval or any that are not covered by your policy and you are seeking approval to get them.
 A denial in this case prevents you from seeking that service or treatment without having to pay the full cost.